RaenonX-DL/dragalia-data-depot/README.md

 1. Push the new data.
 The commit message should follow the [naming convention below](#commit-naming).

-2. Add a tag for the cUpdate READMEommit (for easier access & searching).
+2. Add a tag for the commit (for easier access & searching).
 The tag name should follow the [naming convention below](#tag-naming).

 ------